tc39/proposal-ses/README.md

 ### Mobile code

+Map-Reduce frameworks vividly demonstrate the power of sending the code to the data, rather than the data to the code.
+Flexible distributed computing systems must be able to express both.

 Now that `Function.prototype.toString` will give a reliably evaluable string that can be sent (TODO link), SES provides a reliable way for the receiver to evaluate it, in order to reconsitute that function's